13 November, 2023

 July 26, 2022

 A pioneering company in the online games industry was experiencing a dilemma.
-Among the first to offer free-to-play social games on social networks and mobile platforms, they had been using HashiCorp Terraform to deploy their infrastructure both on-prem and in the cloud.
-However, in order to maximize their performance, they needed to ensure their system wouldn’t deploy virtual machines (VMs) beyond the appropriate ratio to ESXi hosts.
+Among the first to offer free-to-play social games on social networks and mobile platforms, they had been using HashiCorp Terraform to deploy their infrastructure both on-premises and in the cloud.
+However, in order to maximize their performance, they needed to ensure their system wouldn’t deploy virtual machines (VMs) beyond the appropriate ratio to their VMware ESXi hosts.
 The team’s strategy of manually checking clusters was inefficient and caused excessive delays.

 The company uses thousands of bare metal servers that run tens of thousands of VMs.
 To “cloudify” this experience, the team developed a Terraform provider for bare metal management.
 TeraSky’s team was involved in developing the Terraform provider, including resolving crucial corner cases.
-To avoid performance degradation, the gaming company wanted to maintain a configurable ratio between vSphere ESXi hosts and VMs within each vSphere cluster.
+To avoid performance degradation, the gaming company wanted to maintain a configurable ratio between ESXi hosts and VMs within each vSphere cluster.
 The goal was to update the system so that when new VMs were about to be provisioned through Terraform, it would first confirm that the ratio had not been passed and only then deploy the VMs.

 “The Sentinel policy was an advanced customization and key to the success of the solution,” explained TeraSky’s CTO, Lev Andelman.
 The policy performs the following steps: